In Conversation with Rachel Herbert – Trail’s End Beef

 RR2CS: Wow!
 That story alone speaks to the biodiversity on your land.

 We’ve seen bears before.
 There’s a mama grizzly with cubs who’s always somewhere on the ranch.
 But that was our highest bear sighting, to date.
 In terms of family, or community lore, we’re seeing more bears and cougars in the Porcupine Hills, and foothills, than in the past.
 We are really aware that we’re sharing the land.
-If we’re out riding, we make noise to warn bears, although we’d never had a negative interaction from sharing the space with bears.
+If we’re out riding, we make noise to warn bears, although we’ve never had a negative interaction from sharing the space with bears.

 RR2CS: What does sustainability mean to you?